cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard

-input/output files:
+Input/output files:
   input                  Schematic definition file to be compiled into a binary msch file.
   -o, --output [OUTPUT]  Output file to receive the resulting binary Mindustry schematic file (.msch).
-  -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified
+  -l, --log [LOG]        output file to receive compiler messages; uses stdout/stderr when not specified --file-references {path,uri,windows-uri}

-input/output options:
-  --file-references {path,uri,windows-uri}
                          specifies the format in which a reference to a  location  in a source file is output on console and into the log

-schematic creation:
+Schematic creation:
   -a, --add-tag [TAG [TAG ...]]
                          defines additional tag(s) to add  to  the  schematic,  plain  text  and symbolic icon names are supported

-environment options:
+Environment options:
   Options to specify the target environment for the  code  being  compiled.
-This includes the Mindustry version, as well as some specific processor features that may or may not be used.
+This includes the Mindustry version, as well as prescribing which specific processor features may or may not be used.

   -t, --target {6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}
                          selects target processor version and edition (a 'w' suffix specifies the world processor)